alvorobyova/alvorobyova/README.md

 ### Hi! 👋🏻

-_**I'm Alena, junior Frontend developer from Russia, Moscow.**_
+_**I'm Alena, junior Frontend developer from Russia, Moscow**_

 <hr>

 ### 💁🏻‍♀ About me :
-**I have been interested in development for more than a year.**
+**I have been interested in development for more than a year**
-<p>I began my 'diving' into IT area by taking various free courses and intensive courses to get a feel out the frontend-developer profession.<br>
+<p>I began my 'diving' into IT area by taking various free courses and intensive courses to get a feel out the frontend-developer profession<br>
-I was 100% convinced that I wanted to connect my life with development.</p>
+I was 100% convinced that I wanted to connect my life with development</p>
 <blockquote>💡 Working in IT can be very challenging, but at the same time interesting and exciting!</blockquote>

-<p>At the moment I've successfully graduated online-school 'ITLogia'.</p>
+<p>At the moment I've successfully graduated online-school 'ITLogia'</p>

 <p>While studying I completed a wide variety of projects: landing pages using Flexbox/Grid, various libraries and plugins, and SPA in pure JavaScript with numerous http requests.
-The latest projects are implemented in Angular (TypeScript).</p>
+The latest projects are implemented in Angular (TypeScript)</p>
 <hr>

 ### 🛠️ Languages and Tools :